I Know That My Redeemer Lives: History

 Medley had been a sailor in the Royal Navy who had been injured with his leg almost needing amputation.
-He wrote "I Know That My Redeeemer Lives" in 1775 whilst he was a minister at a Baptist church in Liverpool.
+He wrote "I Know That My Redeemer Lives" in 1775 while he was a minister at a Baptist church in Liverpool.
 It was first published in George Whitefield's Psalms and Hymns hymnal in the same year with seven verses though without attribution.
 He later self-published it in 1800 in the London edition of his Hymns hymnal.
 It was usually set to the "Duke Street" hymn tune.

 By the beginning of the 20th century, the hymn was in common use in both Great Britain and America, easily known by the oft-repeated "He lives!".
 The Church of Jesus Christ of Latter-day Saints also started to use the hymn after it was published in Emma Smith's Collection of Sacred Hymns.
 The Latter-day Saints version involved the merging of several verses.